-2. Suppose you reverse the direction of the fan cart.
-Now if you start the cart near the sensor and give it a push in the positive direction, it will travel in the positive direction while slowing down.
+10. Suppose you reverse the direction of the fan cart.
+Now if you start near the x = 0 end of the ramp and give the cart a push in the positive direction, it will travel in the positive direction while slowing down.
 Try doing this a couple of times without recording the motion with the sensor.
 Be sure to stop the cart (carefully) before it changes direction.

 a.
 Predict the velocity vs. time and acceleration vs. time graphs for this motion.
 Sketch your predictions on the axes below using dashed lines.
 Under these circumstances do you expect the acceleration to be positive or negative (after it is released)?
-Circle your prediction:

-positive or negative.
+Circle your prediction: positive or negative.

 Test your prediction by recording the motion with the motion detector.
-Place the cart on the track near the sensor and set the fan on low.
-Give the cart a gentle push so that it coasts over most of the length of the track and start recording data just after the push.
+Place the cart near the x = 0 end of the track and set the fan on low.
+As soon as you turn on the motion sensor, give the cart a gentle push so that it coasts over most of the length of the track.
 Have a partner stop the cart before it changes direction.
 (Be sure that your hand is not between the cart and the sensor, and that your fingers don't touch the fan.)
 You may have to try a few times to get a good run.
 Plot your observations with solid lines on the axis.